rubensworks/jest-rdf/README.md

 #### toBeRdfIsomorphic

 Check if two RDF graphs are [isomorphic](https://www.w3.org/TR/rdf11-concepts/#graph-isomorphism).
-An RDF graph is represented as an array of quads where the order of quads is not important.
+An RDF graph is represented as an iterable of quads where the order of quads is not important.

 ```js
 const g1 = [